valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 Valtimo offers the functionality needed to create and add plugins to Valtimo implementations.

+## Prerequisites

+Plugins are added to a Valtimo implementation.
+See https://docs.valtimo.nl/getting-started/first-dive/creating-your-own-valtimo-implementation to get started with your own Valtimo implementation.

 ## Back-end

 ### Creating a plugin definition